chriss3008/Food-Delivery-Site/README.md

  #Restaurant Details Page
    * A list of all of the products available at that restaurant will be rendered, sorted by type of food (Pizza, Appetizer, Beverage, etc - names in Portuguese). ;
    * Each product card has some info about it, including its price and how long it'll take to get it to you (those are fixed values).
 There is also a button to add it to the cart;
-   * Clicking on the "add to cart button", a modal shows up and it lets you choose how many of that item you want to add to the cart button; The modal closes automatically after you choose a quantity and press "add to cart".
+   * Clicking on the "add to cart button", a modal shows up and it lets you choose how many of that item you want to add to the cart button; The modal closes automatically after you choose a quantity and press "add to cart";
-   * After adding a product to the cart, the "add to cart" button changes to "remove" and changes the card to show the quantity chosen at the top right.
+   * After adding a product to the cart, the "add to cart" button changes to "remove" and changes the card to show the quantity chosen at the top right;
    * You can only order from one restaurant at a time (more on that later).
 So you can add how many products of the same restaurant you want, but if you go to another restaurant page and add a product from that new restaurant, your cart (saved in a Redux Global State) will be reset and that new item will be added.
 In other words, your cart can have as many products as you want, but all must have the same restaurant ID.

    #Cart Page
    * The cart page changes dynamically as you fill your cart.
 It shows the restaurant name, address, and delivery time to your home (this info is fixed for every restaurant).
 It also renders a list of each product with its quantity, and also calculates the total, including the delivery fee.
 It also shows your address (this info is always present).
    * You can remove products from the cart;
    * You can select one of two payment methods (cash or credit card).
 If you don't, you'll get an error message;
    * The API calculates the shipping time in real-time.
-That means that once you have placed an order, you can't place another one until the shipping time has passed (For example: If you placed an order in a restaurant with a 30 min shipping time, you have to wait 30 minutes after you place an order to place another one).;
+That means that once you have placed an order, you can't place another one until the shipping time has passed (For example: If you placed an order in a restaurant with a 30 min shipping time, you have to wait 30 minutes after you place an order to place another one).

  #Profile Page
    * You can see and edit your personal info and your address info;